johnwesleyquintero/scalesmart/docs/amazon-seller-tools/documentation.md

 - The dashboard now loads sample data from `src/data/sample-data.json` when no CSV file is uploaded.
 - The average clicks KPI is now calculated correctly in the `OverviewDataView` component.
 - The `DashboardHeader` and `OverviewTab` components have been extracted into separate files.
+- Added time range filtering to charts.
+- Added column filtering to the data table.

 This section outlines the key areas for improvement for the Amazon Seller Tools Dashboard.